CarlosZubilete/Java-Dinamic-Web-V/README.md

 ## Features Demonstrated

-As shown in the video (https://youtu.be/RxhwJwjCqHQ):
+As shown in the video [Java - Web Dynamic ](https://youtu.be/RxhwJwjCqHQ):

 - **Login/Logout UI:**
   - Users can log in with their credentials (e.g., admin/pass).